Chiroh/silence-os/README.md

 The authoritative definition always lives in the corresponding spec.json.

-Engine Overview (Silence.OS v9.x)
+Engine Overview (Silence.OS)

-All reference kernels are produced using the Silence.OS v9.x Production Engine — a stateful audio synthesis pipeline designed for extreme spectral stability.
+All reference kernels are produced using the Silence.OS Production Engine — a stateful audio synthesis pipeline designed for extreme spectral stability.

 Why Standard Noise Fails